 An additional step the EPP has taken to increase stakeholder involvement includes mentors from our clinical experiences and student teachers.
 Pilot surveys were created and distributed in the Fall of 23 for both mentors and student teachers.
 The mentor survey is asking for feedback about the EPP program and areas we can improve.
 These survey results will allow for consistent communication and input from a variety of partners leading to program improvement.
 The student teacher survey is asking for feedback about their clinical experience site and mentor qualifications.
 This survey will ensure and verify the EPP is utilizing quality mentors.
-Results for both of these surveys will be available in Spring 2024.
+The student teacher survey results had 10 respondents with both elementary and secondary students.
+Student teachers responses demonstrated that the majority of mentor teachers effectively supported and assisted students in multiple areas including, but not limited to, planning, assessment, and instruction.
+80% of students recommended their mentor for future clinical experiences with 10% as a maybe and 10% as no recommendation.
+Due to the small n, this 10% represents 1 student.
+For the mentor survey, there were 7 total respondents from both the practicum and student teaching clinical experiences.
+All mentors agreed that students communicated and collaborated well and improved during their clinical experience.
+Some specific feedback included suggestions on more preparation for practicum mentors before the clinical experience begins.
+This is quality feedback that will be implemented in future semesters.
+Other feedback included information that "Oklahoma Wesleyan University (OKWU) consistently produces some of the most well-prepared and knowledgeable students.
+The caliber of their teacher candidates far exceeds expectations".
+Comments such as these demonstrate the quality of our students and EPP preparation.